Isn't it weird that when you go to a psychiatrist for depression, they don't even run any blood tests?

 It can sometimes be hard to ask for your doctor to test for it.

-But you can check yourself by ordering this blood test.
+But you can check yourself by ordering a test from IGeneX.

 13. Fasting Glucose, Insulin and Hemoglobin A1C